The People in Need Trust

 The People in Need Trust was a charity in Ireland.
 It was deregistered in 2016.

 Its main fundraiser, the RTÉ People in Need Telethon, was broadcast by RTÉ from 1989 until 2007 and supported by Eircom (formerly Telecom Éireann), raising more than €35 million in total.
 The theme tune was "Come On Everybody" by Eddie Cochran.
 As with The Late Late Toy Show, Gay Byrne presented it wearing distinctive knitted jumpers.

 Previously there was Self Aid on 17 May 1986 followed by Telethon For The Homeless on 10 June 1988.
 The event was replaced by RTÉ Does Comic Relief on 26 June 2020.
-All nine People In Need Telethon's will be on RTE Player Christmas 2021 to celebrate 60 years of television.

 History

-The People in Need telethon took place nine times: 21 April 1989, 4 May 1990, 8 May 1992, 20 May 1994, 26 April 1996, 24 April 1998, 5 May 2000, 21 May 2004 and 26 October 2007.
+The People in Need telethon took place nine times.
 Merchandise included People in Need Telethon T-shirts, buckets, jumpers, welly boots and caps for each event.

 1989 event

 The 1989 event took place on Friday 21 April, broadcasting live on RTÉ One from 18:30 with the opening segment being presented by Gay Byrne.
 He interviewed his wife Kathleen Watkins reporting from London with music by Johnny Logan, music was performed by Hothouse Flowers, Aslan and Enya in studio with Mick Flavin in Longford that night.
 Lynsey de Paul also performed a song for the event.
 There was studio auction with visible telephonists.
 Maxi reported from Limerick.
 Tommie Gorman and Ciana Campbell reported from Sligo.
 Anne Doyle reported from Athlone.
 Bibi Baskin reported from Cork.
 Seán Bán Breathnach reported from Galway.
 Cynthia Ní Mhurchú reported from Waterford.
 It was broadcast from RTÉ Studios and from the Round Room of the Mansion House, Dublin with Pat Kenny.

 The final total raised by the telethon, as reported at the end of the programme, was £2,389,967.
 The Telethon featured in RTE's Reeling In the Years review of 1989.